-However for the financial years 2020 and 2019 the Bank did not recognise interests of all loans and advances that were 90 days past due.
+However for the financial years 2021 and 2020 the Bank did not recognise interests of all loans and advances that were 90 days past due.
 These were credited to an interest in suspense account and adjusted to Loan and advance balance under (note 6).
-The Bank release suspended interest once outstanding dues have been cleared per the backward transition explained on note 3.3.3(q).
+The Bank release suspended interest once outstanding dues have been cleared per the backward transition explained on note 3.3.3(g).